 Ferns are as easy to grow and as long-lived as hostas.
 Their graceful form and finely-textured foliage is the perfect counterpoint to the hosta’s broad leaves and bulkier stature.

 Perennial geraniums are among the toughest and most reliable perennials you can grow.
 Though they are usually planted in full sun, most varieties grow equally well in partial shade.
 The texture of their foliage has a lacy effect and the growth habit is loose and mounding.
 Flower colors vary from white and pale pink to lavender, blue, magenta and maroon.
 Most varieties of perennial geraniums will flower on and off from late spring through fall.

 HEUCHERA (CORAL BELLS)

-Here is another shade plant with lovely foliage.
-Lungwort’s soft, lance-shaped leaves are speckled with silvery-white spots.
-In late spring, the plants are covered with clusters of pink, blue or purple flowers, sometimes all on the same plant.
+Here is another shade-loving plant with lovely foliage.
+Lungwort's velvety, lance-shaped leaves are speckled with silvery-white spots.
+During late spring, the plants are covered with clusters of pink, blue or purple flowers, sometimes all on the same plant.

 TIARELLA (FOAM FLOWER)

-Tiarella is an endearing little plant.
-Its foliage is similar to a heuchera, but not as flashy.
-The pale pink, bottle-brush flowers appear in late spring.
+Tiarella is an endearing native plant with foliage that's similar to a heuchera, but not as flashy.
+It tolerates more heat and humidity than heucheras and this makes it a good choice for southern areas.
+The pale pink or creamy white bottle-brush flowers appear in late spring.

 Spring bulbs are ideal companions for hostas.
-Eligible candidates include early-bloomers such as miniature daffodils, scilla, muscari, and fritillaria.
-To stretch the season into late spring, consider adding alliums.
-After these bulbs have finished blooming, the hostas will quickly cover up their fading foliage.
+Eligible candidates include early-bloomers such as miniature daffodils, scilla, muscari and fritillaria.
+To stretch the season into early summer, consider adding alliums as well.
+When these spring bulbs finish blooming, the leaves of your hostas will quickly cover up the fading foliage.